-Pest Control is a multi-player game that involves teamwork and co-operation between players.
+Pest Control is a multi-player game that involves teamwork and cooperation between players.
 It can be accessed from the Void Knights Outpost.
-The only requirement that you need to be able to play the game is 40 combat, but if you are a higher level then you will be able to get better rewards if you win.
-It is a safe game so if you die you won't lose any items other than the Runes and Arrows that you have used to attack your enemies.
+The only requirement that you need to be able to play the game is 50 combat, but if you are a higher level then you will be able to get better rewards if you win and use the higher level landers.
+This is a safe game so if you die you won't lose any items other than the Runes and Arrows that you have used to attack your enemies.

 Table of Contents

 - Essential Info